zulfiqaralimir/Learn-Docker/README.md

 # Learn-Docker
-One of the simplest ways to see Docker in action Getting started with Docker is fun and straightforward!
+One of the simplest ways to see Docker in action
 One of the simplest ways to see Docker in action is by running the built-in "hello-world" image.

-Here’s how you can do it:

 1. **Install Docker:**
    Make sure you have Docker installed on your machine.
 If you haven’t installed it yet, download Docker Desktop from [docker.com](https://www.docker.com/products/docker-desktop) and follow the installation instructions for your operating system.